JetBrains/teamcity-documentation/topics/code-quality-tools.md

 ### Java Tools

+[Qodana](qodana.md) lets you add static analysis to your build chain, run advanced code inspections, find code duplicates, track code quality progress of your code, and much more.

 #### IntelliJ IDEA-powered Code Analysis Tools

 These are available when you have an IntelliJ IDEA project (.idea directory or `.ipr` file) or a Maven project file (`pom.xml`) checked into your version control.